marcusmattus/gami-protocol-mcp/README.md

-# gami-protocol-mcp
+# Gami Protocol MCP

-Gami Protocol MCP: backend and frontend for simulations and telemetry.
+Backend and frontend for MCP simulations, telemetry, and tooling.

+## Subfolders to migrate
+- `backend/`
+- `frontend/`

+## Getting Started
+- Code currently lives under `gami-protocol-mcp/` in the monorepo.